A 4-dimensional light bulb theorem for disks: Abstract

 \section{Abstract}

 We give a $4$-dimensional light bulb theorem for properly embedded disks, generalizing recent work of Gabai and Kosanovi\'c-Teichner in certain contexts, and extending the $4$-dimensional light bulb theorem for $2$-spheres due to Gabai and Schneiderman-Teichner.
-In particular, we provide conditions under which a pair of disks properly embedded in a $4$-manifold $X$ (with boundary) are smoothly isotopic rel boundary, if these disks (i) are homotopic rel boundary and (ii) share a common dual in the \emph{interior} of $X$.
+In particular, we provide conditions under which homotopic disks properly embedded in a compact $4$-manifold $X$ with a common dual in the interior of $X$ are smoothly isotopic rel boundary.
 We also provide a new geometric interpretation of the Dax invariant, to aid in its computation.

 -.4in -.4in

 \parskip 2pt

 \parskip 2pt